 At the grand finale, attention turns to the Castle ramparts, where the spotlight is on the Lone Piper playing his haunting lament.
 If you can’t manage in person you can see highlights of the tattoo, usually shown on BBC television on the final day of the event.

-The Tattoo is one of the world’s best known spectacles and is run for charitable causes.
+The Tattoo is one of the world’s best known spectacles and is organised for charitable causes.
 So far millions of £s has been given to deserving military and civilian charities.

 See the Scotland Travel Information page for all the information you need for travelling to and within Scotland.
 Get helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and more.

 You’ll love the Hogmanay street party, with a Torchlight Procession, Carnival, Street Theatre and lots more going on.

-One of the world’s largest arts events, the Festival stages more than 2,000 shows in hundreds of theatres, and a lot more.
+One of the world’s largest arts events, the Festival stages more than 2,000 shows in hundreds of theatres, and much more.